144.1486 Rural community health centers.

 (1) be located in a rural shortage area that is a medically underserved, federal health professional shortage, or governor designated shortage area.
 "Rural" means an area of the state outside the seven-county Twin Cities metropolitan area and outside of the Duluth, St. Cloud, East Grand Forks, Moorhead, Rochester, and LaCrosse census defined urbanized areas;

-(2) represent or propose the formation of a nonprofit corporation with local resident governance, or be a governmental or tribal entity.
+(2) represent or propose the formation of a nonprofit corporation with local resident governance, or be a governmental entity.
 Applicants in the process of forming a nonprofit corporation may have a nonprofit coapplicant serve as financial agent through the remainder of the formation period.
-With the exception of governmental or tribal entities, all applicants must submit application for nonprofit incorporation and 501(c)(3) tax-exempt status within six months of accepting community health center grant funds; and
+With the exception of governmental entities, all applicants must submit application for nonprofit incorporation and 501(c)(3) tax-exempt status within six months of accepting community health center grant funds;

 Subd.
 5. Review process, rating criteria, and point allocation. (a) The commissioner shall establish grant application guidelines and procedures that allow the commissioner to assess relative need and the applicant's ability to plan and manage a health care project.
 Program documentation must communicate program objectives, philosophy, expectations, and other conditions of funding to potential applicants.